Employment Reference Check Response Letter Examples

 Positive Reference Check Response From an Employer

-A measured positive employer reference response when company policy allows comments on duties, strengths and work contribution.
+A measured positive employer reference response when company policy allows comments on duties, strengths and work contributions.

 Dear [Recipient Name],

-During their time with [Company Name], [Employee Name] demonstrated [verified strength: reliability, attention to detail, customer service, technical skill, teamwork or leadership] in connection with [specific work context].
+During their time with [Company Name], [Employee Name] demonstrated [verified strength: reliability, attention to detail, customer service, technical skill, teamwork or leadership] in [specific work context].
 They contributed to [project / team / business function] by [brief factual example if appropriate].

-Based on our records and experience working with [Employee Name], we can confirm that they performed the duties described above in a professional manner.
+Based on our records and our experience working with [Employee Name], we can confirm that they performed the duties described above in a professional manner.

 Sincerely,